Welcome to today's edition of the Rush 24-7 podcast.

 They closed their eyes to it.

-So people who believe government regulation is going to protect us, yeah, go talk to Bonnie, go talk to Schumer.
+So people who believe government regulation is going to protect this, yeah, go talk to Barney, go talk to Schumer, go talk to the Frankfurt.

-You you got a great point, and let's let's try to put it in perspective here.
+You got a great point, and let's try to put it in perspective here.

-What you're saying is the government, through this subprime lending and through Fannie and Freddy and so called affordable housing, engaged in a stimulus program to build homes and the bubble burst.
+What you're saying is the government, through this subprime lending and through Fannie and Freddie and so-called affordable housing, engaged in a stimulus program to build homes, and the bubble burst.

-How different is that in the stimulus program we're getting re getting ready to fund now?
+How different is that in the stimulus program we're getting ready to fund now?

-I agree with you also that in the future our biggest fear should be inflation because the monetary policy of today mirrors the early 70s when uh Johnson with the war and the Great Society ramped up money, yeah.
+I agree with you also that in the future, our biggest fear should be inflation because the monetary policy of today mirrors the early 70s when Johnson with the war and the Great Society ramped up money, stopped tank.